gsfaigan/PulseFire/README.md

 ---

-## 📌 Disclaimer
-This repository is not intended for commercial use or public distribution.

----

 # 🎮 Game Overview
 In Pulsefire, you control a player character navigating through enemy-filled arenas, avoiding hazards, and completing objectives to advance to the next level.
 The game features: